craigbrad/capistrano-slackify/README.md

 By default, this will publish something along the lines of:

-    Revision 64a3c1de of my_app deployed to production by seenmyfate
+    Revision 64a3c1de of my_app deployed to production by seenmyfate in 333 seconds.

 ###  Customisation